Chouannerie: First phase 1794–1795

 Murders were carried out throughout the whole war with a varying degree of intensity, for example, in the district of Fougères, Chouans and a fluctuating number of Republicans, 219 people were assassinated or executed by Chouans and 300 by Republicans.
 This number did not include deaths during fights, summary executions on the battlefield or executions following the expeditive revolutionary due process of law.

 The Chouannerie spread quickly to Brittany and reached the Côtes-d'Armor, which was dominated by the Chevalier de Boishardy.
 On 15 March, it reached Morbihan, where Joseph de Fay and Béjarry, former officers of the Vendean army, assisted by Pierre Guillemot incited a peasant uprising aimed at Vannes.
 The insurgents were easily countered by the Republicans at the battle of Mangolérian.
 However, in Finistère and the west of Côtes-d'Armor, Basse-Cornouaille, Léon and Trégor did not take part in the uprising.

 Georges Cadoudal and Pierre-Mathurin Mercier, nicknamed la Vendée, rescued from the Battle of Savenay, moved to the Morbihan, where Boulainvilliers was appointed general-in-chief of the département.
 However, Boulainvilliers defected to Ille-et-Vilaine with money taken from the headquarters.
 Sébastien de La Haye de Silz succeeded him as general.
 Boulainvilliers foolishly returned a few months later in the Morbihan.
 He was captured and shot by Pierre Guillemot's men.

 Other départements, however, were not as united as the Morbihan.
 In the north of Anjou, Marie Paul de Scépeaux de Bois-Guignot was named commander for the north of Maine-et-Loire.
 His authority later extended to Loire-Atlantique, Mayenne and Sarthe.
 However, he commanded in name only since like in other départements, his authority as a Chouan chief only extended to his own canton.
 Joseph de Puisaye, a former officer who was compromised in the federalist revolts, realised the necessity of centralised command and attempted to assume the function of general-in-chief of the Chouans.
-Recognised by some chiefs, Puisaye embarked from Dinard to London on 11 September 1794 to meet future King Charles X of France.
+Recognised by some chiefs, Puisaye embarked from Dinard to London on 11 September 1794 to meet the Comte d'Artois (the future King Charles X).
 Major-General Pierre Dezoteux de Cormatin, his second-in-command, assumed command in his absence.

-Charles X favoured absolute monarchy and distrusted Puisaye, who advocated parliamentary monarchy.
+Artois favoured absolute monarchy and distrusted Puisaye, who advocated parliamentary monarchy.
 However, after the intervention of British Prime Minister William Pitt the Younger, Puisaye was appointed general-in-chief of the Royal and Catholic Army of Brittany on 15 October 1794 with the rank of lieutenant general, thus entrusting him with the king's authority.
 His power thus extended to all the insurgent areas north of the Loire, including the Maine and Anjou, where Scépeaux appointed him general-in-chief.